ElijahBare/yakudatsu/README.md

 # Yakudatsu

-Yakudatsu is a collection of useful Java utilities and libraries.
+Yakudatsu is a collection of useful Java utilities and skidded code hehe.

 ## Installation